Ceramic Dictionary

 a) Make a ball of clay to the size needed for the knob you are making.

-b) Dampened the part where the lid is going to be attached.
+b) Dampen the part where the lid is going to be attached.

-c) Attached the ball of clay firmly on to its place.
+c) Attach the ball of clay firmly on to its place.

 Note: The knob after being attached firmly to the lid can be left round or shaped.